 Your contact lens prescription contains specific information to ensure your contact lenses are safe, comfortable and provide optimum vision.

-If you're in the U.S., your contact lens prescription is yours to keep.
-In fact, by law your eye care practitioner must give you a copy of your prescription at the conclusion of your contact lens exam and fitting even if you don't ask for it.
+If you’re in the U.S., your contact lens prescription is yours to keep.
+In fact, by law, your eye doctor must give you a copy of your prescription at the conclusion of your contact lens exam and fitting — even if you don't ask for it.

 Eye doctors use standard terms, abbreviations and measurements to write contact lens prescriptions.
 It may look like a secret code, but it’s really quite simple to decipher.